schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ```

 Unlike in zero-copy frameworks such as [Cap'n Proto](https://capnproto.org/),
-protobuffer's serialised format does not double as an in-memory representation,
+protobuffer's serialised format does not double as an in-memory representation.
-all serialisation and deserialisation operations move and convert data between
+Therefore, all serialisation and deserialisation operations move and convert
-a binary buffer containing the wire representation and an in-memory data structure
+data between a binary buffer containing the wire representation and an
-with which the program interacts.
+in-memory data structure with which the program interacts.

 In short, this means that to serialise a large `Trace`, the full trace needs
 to be in an in-memory representation.